PacktPublishing/Web-API-Development-with-ASP.NET-Core-8/samples/chapter18/Aspire/README.md

 This template consists of four projects:

 * **Core**: This project is the center of the clean architecture design.
 It is independent of other projects.
-This project contains the domain models, such as entities, aggregates, value objects, domain events, domain event handlers, and domain services,.
-It also uses MediatR to implement the mediator pattern.
+This project contains the domain models, such as entities, aggregates, value objects, domain events, domain event handlers, domain services, and so on.
+It also uses ``MediatR`` to implement the mediator pattern.

 * **UseCases**: This is also referred to as the application layer.
 This project uses the CQRS pattern to implement the application logic.
 In this layer, you can define commands and queries using the repository pattern.
 It depends on the Core project.